-Project Technical Specialist 450 52 The PTS will: riojeet reennear specialist 700 52 (a) ensure daily communication with the project coordinator and project partners (b) Provide technical advice to the national project coordinator, project partners, consultants and Steering Committee; (c) initiate and support the organization of workshops/meetings/training and preparation of background documents (d) to coordinate, monitor, and supervise the activities of consultants and expert teams; (e) ensure highly technical documents are translated into a non-technical language for the decision and policy-makers, stakeholders, and the broader public. (f) lead the development of project design, including preparation of work plans, drafting ToRs, contracts, preparation of technical specifications for equipment purchased, cost estimation, activity scheduling, and reporting on the forward planning of project activities and budget expenditures; (g) closely cooperate with the international expert in his or her field of expertise and provide the international expert with necessary local support (h) propose candidates for the task teams and prepare the ToRs for their positions (i) organize and/or provide (with or without international technical expert assistance) training and guidance to the task teams; (j) be responsible for verifying the work for the various task teams, ensuring the technical validity of their work and products; (k) be responsible for compiling the products of the task team work and for producing the final reports as agreed with the NPC; (1) be required to prepare and submit all progress reports to the NPC, the NSC and UNIDO; (m) be responsible to formulate the reviewed and updated NIP.
-Local experts on institutional 400 22 The expert(s) will: and legal issues 400 22 - consult relevant governments, NGOs and und legar libraes stakeholders familiar with new POPs and waste issues; - update the list/database of institutions/organizations being engaged in original and new POPs management.
-The list should also contain roles and responsibilities of related institutions/organizations in POPs management; - gather and process relevant data on institutional and legal issues; - prepare a gap analysis of the existing legal and institutional framework with respect to the implementation of the SC; - update and review the specific action plans on institutional and legal issues; and - recommend a priority list.
+384 52 The PTS will: Project Technical Specialist 304 32 (a) ensure daily communication with the project coordinator and project partners (b) Provide technical advice to the national project coordinator, project partners, consultants and Steering Committee; (c) initiate and support the organization of workshops/meetings/training and preparation of background documents (d) to coordinate, monitor, and supervise the activities of consultants and expert teams; (e) ensure highly technical documents are translated into a non-technical language for the decision and policy-makers, stakeholders, and the broader public. (f) lead the development of project design, including preparation of work plans, drafting ToRs, contracts, preparation of technical specifications for equipment purchased, cost estimation, activity scheduling, and reporting on the forward planning of project activities and budget expenditures; (g) closely cooperate with the international expert in his or her field of expertise and provide the international expert with necessary local support (h) propose candidates for the task teams and prepare the ToRs for their positions (i) organize and/or provide (with or without international technical expert assistance) training and guidance to the task teams; (j) be responsible for verifying the work for the various task teams, ensuring the technical validity of their work and products; (k) be responsible for compiling the products of the task team work and for producing the final reports as agreed with the NPC; (l) be required to prepare and submit all progress reports to the NPC, the NSC and UNIDO; (m) be responsible to formulate the reviewed and 1 500 updated NIP Local experts on institutional 600 20 The expert(s) should: and legal issues - consult relevant governments, NGOs and stakeholders familiar with new POPs and waste issues; - update the list/database of institutions/organizations being engaged in original and new POPs management.
+The list should also contain roles and responsibilities of related institutions/organizations in POPs management; - gather and process relevant data on institutional and legal issues; - prepare a gap analysis of the existing legal and institutional framework with respect to the implementation of the Stockholm Convention; - update and review the specific action plans on institutional and legal issues; and - recommend a priority list. recommend a priority fist.